UNM-CARC/QuickBytes/PyTorch_1.9_Xena.md

 ```
 <img width="1265" alt="Screenshot 2023-09-05 at 9 36 45 PM" src="https://github.com/UNM-CARC/QuickBytes/assets/130007104/eaeb6530-4627-4927-99c2-63b6cb34686f">

 Next, log in to JupyterHub with your CARC username and password.
-If you are legged in without being prompted to select a server, click on the control panel button in the upper right corner.
+If you are logged in without being prompted to select a server, click on the control panel button in the upper right corner.
 Then select "Stop My Server", then select "Start Server"

-Once you are prompted to select a server, choose a Xena Server with 2 GPU's
+You will be prompted to choose a server.
+For this tutorial, I will choose a Xena server with 2 GPU's.
 ```
 Example:
 Xena 1 hour, 2 GPUs, 16 cores, 60 GB RAM